eijikominami/aws-cloudformation-templates/static-website-hosting/README.md

 1. Create ``Origin Group`` with ``Origins`` and ``Failover criteria`` .
 2. Change ``Origin or Origin Group`` at ``Default Cache Behavior Settings`` to ``Origin Group`` you created.
+## Troubleshooting

+### CloudFront Issues

+If CloudFront distribution is not serving content correctly:

+1. Verify that the origin S3 bucket exists and contains the website files
+2. Check that the Origin Access Identity (OAI) has proper permissions to access the S3 bucket
+3. Ensure that the SSL certificate is valid and issued for the correct domain
+4. Verify that the Route53 hosted zone is properly configured with the correct DNS records

+### SSL Certificate Issues

+If SSL certificate is not working with CloudFront:

+1. Ensure that the certificate is created in the us-east-1 region (required for CloudFront)
+2. Verify that the certificate includes all necessary domain names (primary and aliases)
+3. Check that the certificate validation is complete and the certificate is issued
+4. Ensure that the certificate ARN is correctly specified in the template parameters

+### S3 Access Issues

+If S3 bucket access is not working properly:

+1. Verify that the S3 bucket policy allows access from the CloudFront OAI
+2. Check that the bucket is not blocking public access when it should allow CloudFront access
+3. Ensure that the website files are uploaded to the correct S3 bucket
+4. Verify that the default root object is configured correctly in CloudFront

+### WAF Issues

+If WAF is blocking legitimate traffic:

+1. Review WAF logs to identify which rules are blocking traffic
+2. Adjust WAF rule configurations or add exceptions for legitimate traffic
+3. Monitor CloudWatch metrics for WAF to understand traffic patterns
+4. Consider adjusting rate limiting rules if they're too restrictive

+### Real-time Dashboard Issues

+If the real-time dashboard is not showing data:

+1. Verify that CloudFront real-time logs are enabled and configured correctly
+2. Check that Kinesis Data Streams is receiving data from CloudFront
+3. Ensure that the OpenSearch Service cluster is healthy and accessible
+4. Verify that the Lambda function for log processing is working correctly